 Albert Einstein stated it poignantly: “A human being is part of the whole that we call the universe, a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separated from the rest—a kind of optical illusion of his consciousness.
 This illusion is a prison for us, restricting us to our personal desires and to affection of only the few people nearest us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living things and all of nature.”

-Grayson’s Synergetic Therapy views the egoic mind as that part of our thinking which creates this illusion of separateness and therefore destroys our peace of mind, judges ourselves and others, makes us anxious, powerless, afraid, depressed, deprived, physically sick, makes us focus on the past or the future and avoid living joyfully and successfully now.
+Grayson’s Synergetic Therapy views the egoic mind as that part of our thinking which creates this illusion of separateness and therefore destroys our peace of mind, judges ourselves and others, makes us anxious, powerless, afraid, depressed, deprived, physically sick, makes us focus on bemoaning the past or fearing the future and avoid living joyfully and successfully now.
 Since 90-95% of our ego mindbody is not conscious to us, the goal of therapy, therefore, is to help one “dis-cover” many different ways one can identify the egoic voice, learn tools for letting it go, and therefore continually release all that prevents us from having a life abundant with peace, health, joy, success, and loving relationships even when there is insanity and tragedy in the world about us.

 Stress is a large part of our lives.
 The New England Journal of Medicine reported that as many as 80% of office visits to primary care physicians are from people whose symptoms are stress induced.
 And research shows that stress is not as much from what happens, but from what we think about events, circumstances and people.
 Synergetic therapy offers multiple ways of dealing with stress: In addition, the above methods used for clearing are quite effective for reducing stress.
-Also incorporating mindfulness, diaphragmatic breathing, relaxation techniques, self hypnosis, meditation, energy psychology techniques (acupressure point stimulation on oneself, the thymus-heart rub, thought monitoring, and prayer, and practices to surrender the ego mind and open ourselves to Higher Guidance inside creates a mindbody environment conducive to health, happiness and success.
+Also incorporating mindfulness, diaphragmatic breathing, relaxation techniques, self hypnosis, meditation, energy psychology techniques (acupressure point stimulation on oneself, the thymus-heart rub, thought monitoring, and practices to surrender the ego mind and open ourselves to Higher Guidance inside creates a mindbody environment conducive to health, happiness and success.

 Learning new behaviors and attitudes to replace old habituated ones are not always easy.
 Therefore, Synergetic Therapy recognizes that we must open new neural pathways in order for new habits and patterns to become assimilated.
 Certain visualization practices combined with energy meridian therapy or bilateral stimulation of the brain, including the Occipital Hold Technique, are used to open this flow of new and positive information to make the new behaviors flow more easily and therefore become habituated.